FutureWorksTechConference/Call-for-Speakers-Berlin-2018/README.md

 - __Tech__ - *Deep dive into existing technologies and projects.
 Hear stories of challenges and success.*
 - __Future__ - *Breakthrough technologies that transform the world.
 Discover first-hand the things that excite us to be alive.*
 - __Careers__ - *The search for continuous self-improvement, one geeky conversation at a time.
 Up your game to the next level, exit the Matrix.*
-2. The maximum lenght for the talks is 30 mins.
+2. The maximum length for a talk is 30 mins.
 Proposals that don’t fit the tracks will be discarded.
 3. This competition is for *EU residents only*.
 If you leave outside the EU, follow us and keep posted for next events near your country of residence.
 4. The Call for Speakers will start on **January 3rd** and the Top 5 for the 2nd Stage will be selected on the **17th of January**.
 5. Top 5 should send us their pitching videos between the **18th and the 22nd of January**.